 Yes to both.
 In the Patents Court, there are designated judges and deputy judges who have scientific backgrounds, and are normally allocated to cases with a higher technical difficulty rating.
 Similarly, the judge in the IPEC has a technical background.
-There are also specialist patent judges in the Court of Appeal and in the Supreme Court.
+There are also specialist patent judges in the Court of Appeal.